EMRahman/CourtCare/README.md

 ## Why It Works

-- **Invisible** — No screen, no branding, hidden under the sleeve.
-Completely avoids the Rolex sponsorship issue.
+- **Invisible** — No screen, no branding, hidden under the clothing wrist band.
+Completely avoids the  sponsorship issue.
-- **No conflict** — Rolex has no digital product, so they can't object to a category they don't compete in.
 - **Duty of care** — Protecting minors makes it very difficult for anyone to push back.

 Grand slam gets to lead the sport on player welfare **and** improve match operations.